ORS Sections

 2014

-Sections, or a smaller intimate community within the ORS, would aim to facilitate career and leadership development, networking, in addition to staying current in the field of the latest discoveries to related to the Section’s main topic area(s).
+Sections, or a smaller intimate community within the ORS, would aim to facilitate career and leadership development, networking, and staying current in the field of the latest discoveries related to the Section’s main topic area(s).

 2015

-The ORS Spine Section was launched and held their first meeting during the 2015 ORS Annual Meeting in Las Vegas, Nevada.
-The ORS Spine Section held a Special Rising Star Session during the ORS PSRS 3rd International Spine Research Symposium November 2015 held in Philadelphia, Pennsylvania.
+The ORS Spine Research Section was launched and held their first meeting during the 2015 ORS Annual Meeting in Las Vegas, Nevada.
+The ORS Spine Section held a Special Rising Star Session during the ORS PSRS 3rd International Spine Research Symposium in November 2015, held in Philadelphia, Pennsylvania.

 2016